 You can hold these up periodically, depending on what you’re talking about.

-I’d also recommend having some signs fixed in the background of your stream if you don’t plan on moving around too much.
+We’d also recommend having some signs fixed in the background of your stream if you don’t plan on moving around too much.

 This way, everything you say will be transcribed on the screen for your viewers to read.